-- which are procured on the Authority's behalf; - Through collaboration with other fire authorities, local authorities or other public bodies, where a competitive process which complies with the CPRs of the leading organisation has been carried out; - By a National, Sub National or Regional contracting authority where the process followed is in line with the Public Contracts Regulations (2015) (e.g. NEPO, a Pro 5 organisation or Government Procurement Service, although this list is not exhaustive); - Under the terms of a Strategic Partnership approved by the Authority; - to cover urgent operational needs, if in the opinion of the Chief Fire Officer it is considered to be in the Authority's interests or necessary to meet the Authority's obligations under relevant legislation.
-Use of this exemption must be followed up with a Procurement Acceptance Report available from the Procurement Officer.
+which are procured on the Authority's behalf.

+- Through collaboration with other fire authorities, local authorities or other public bodies, where a competitive process which complies with the CPRs of the leading organisation has been carried out. - By a National, Sub National or Regional contracting authority where the process followed is in line with the Procurement Act 2023 (e.g. NEPO, a Pro 5 organisation or Government Procurement Service, although this list is not exhaustive). - Under the terms of a Strategic Partnership approved by the Authority. - to cover urgent operational needs, if in the opinion of the Chief Fire Officer it is in the Authority's interests or necessary to meet the Authority's obligations under relevant legislation.
+Use of this exemption must be agreed with the Head of Financial Services.

-7. Relevant Contracts
+7. Relevant and Exempted Contracts